 If you already have a will, it’s not too late to add a bequest.
 For a small legal fee, you can add a codicil, or an amendment, to your existing will.
 Again, we advise you to contact your lawyer or financial advisor for more information.

-If you are considering or have made the decision to make a planned gift to the Gardiner, please contact Lauren Gould, Senior Manager, Development at 416.408.5077 or
+If you are considering or have made the decision to make a planned gift to the Gardiner, please contact John Farrell, Chief Development Officer at 416.408.5052 or

 Please note the Gardiner Museum is not engaged in rendering legal or tax advisory service.
 Advice from legal and tax counsel should be sought when considering these types of gifts.